MathStuff/Matrices/README.md

 C.features #Returns the column names if given, can also be used to set column names

+C.coldtypes #Returns what type of data each column carries, can be used to set the values.

 C.setFeatures() #Can be used to fix column naming issues, sets the column names to defaults

+C.setcoldtypes() #Can be used to fix column type related issues, sets the column names to what first row carries

 ```